Operated by former employees who volunteer their time. Not officially endorsed or supported. Join us!

 If you are leaving the company, see our ASAP Checklist for additional information on this topic.

 If you were formerly a regular, direct employee of Hewlett-Packard, HPInc, or Hewlett Packard Enterprise -- or are in the process of leaving – join the HP Alumni Association.
-No login, no password.
+No login or password involved.
 No charge, thanks to HPAA members.
 This topic is covered in the HPAA Benefits Forum.
-Mutual help on health coverage -- COBRA, retirement, Medicare, open-market.
-Decoding Annual Enrollment.
-Other company-administered benefits such as discounts.
+Discuss HP and HPE COBRA and retiree benefits, including Annual Enrollment and transition to Medicare..

 Menu of benefits-related articles on this website: